Installing PubSub+ Cloud in Google Kubernetes Engine (GKE)

 node count = 3 * enterprise + 1 * developer + 3 (for the system node pool)

-Once the required node count is determined, you can look up the required size of the primary IP range using this table in the Google documentation.
+Once you determine the required node count, you can look up the required size of the primary IP range using the Subnet primary IP range table in the GKE VPC-native clusters documentation.

-We always recommend that you err on the side of caution and make the IP range bigger than what is calculated to allow for any unplanned future expansion.
+Note that PubSub+ Cloud requires a minimum range of /28.
+We recommend making the IP range larger than what you calculate to allow for any unplanned future expansion.

 This calculation is required only if the secondary subnet IP ranges are not auto-generated by GCP.

-The secondary IP address range for pods is based on the maximum pods per node, and the number of nodes in the cluster.
-If limiting the size of the IP range is a concern, we suggest limiting the pods per node in the node pools (except for the system node pool) to 16 (from 110), because PubSub+ Cloud event broker services require a fairly low pod count per node.
+The CIDR range for messaging pods is based on the maximum pods per node and the number of nodes in the cluster.
+If limiting the size of the IP range is a concern, Solace suggests limiting the pods per node in the node pools (except for the system node pool) to 16 (from 110), because PubSub+ Cloud event broker services require a fairly low pod count per node.

 A full description of the calculations required to determine the pod secondary IP range can be found in the Google documentation.